DevboiDesigns/JS_Guide/README.md

 * Browser & Server

 **Dynamic - Interpreted**
+* do not have to manually define the type
 * not pre-compiled - parsed and compiled on the fly
 * code evaulted and executed at runtime
 * code can change at runtime ( type of variable )